-- The plan is directly inconsistent with the approved Comprehensive Transportation Plan (CTP) for the NC-73 realignment.
+- The plan is in direct conflict with the approved and adopted Comprehensive Transportation Plan (CTP) for the NC-73 realignment.
 Staff does not recommend intensifying the zoning of a property when it conflicts with an approved thoroughfare.
-Not only does the property lie directly along the proposed route, but the proposed rezoning plan would construct buildings immediately in the path of the road.
-Please see the overlay of the proposed plan and the CTP below on page 11.
-If the approved alignment is chosen and the proposed development is approved, it will cost the public more to build the thoroughfare.
-It is recommended that the no decision be made until the environmental study is done next year when the alignment to be chosen will be more clear. - The plan is inconsistent with policies CD-1, CD-3 and CD-5 of the Huntersville 2030 plan as described above. - It is inconsistent with the Beatties Ford Road Corridor Small Area Plan (BFRCSAP) with minimal mixed use proposed, and uses along the street with no pedestrian scale. - Unresolved site plan issues as described in Part 2 above.
+We are not aware of any other development being approved in current staff's tenure that did conflict with an approved thoroughfare plan.
+Not only does the property in question lie directly along the proposed route, but the proposed rezoning plan would construct buildings immediately in the path of the road.
+Please see the overlay of the proposed plan and the CTP below on page 9.
+If the approved alignment is chosen and the proposed development is approved, it will cost the public more to build the thoroughfare and the buildings constructed will in a few years ultimately be taken right back down.
+It is recommended that no decision be made until the environmental study is done next year when the alignment to be chosen will be more clear. - Please find attached in your agenda package a power point presentation presented to the Mecklenburg-Union Metropolitan Planning Organization (MUMPO) in 2011 providing background on how the current and approved alignment came to be. - The plan is inconsistent with policies CD-1 and CD-5 of the Huntersville 2030 plan which recommends consistency with approved transportation plans and infrastructure as described above.

-PART 7: PLANNING BOARD RECOMMENDATION - UPDATE 2/13/17
+PART 7: PLANNING BOARD RECOMMENDATION - UPDATE 3/1/17